 The pioneering coffeeshops exploited this situation by openly selling cannabis.
 The first coffeeshop was probably Mellow Yellow founded by Wernard Bruining (the present day shop is in a different location and under new management).
 Another early entry was Rusland but the most famous trailblazer was undoubtedly The Bulldog established in 1975 by a guy called Henk de Vries in his father's sex-shop in the Red Light district.
 The Bulldog withstood regular busts and kept coming back for more.
 It may not have been the very first but its perseverance established the coffeeshop concept.
 It is still open for business and has now become a tourist attraction in its own right.

 In 1976 the first steps were taken to decriminalise cannabis.
 The law was changed so that the possession of up to 30 grams of cannabis was no longer a criminal offence.
 Coffeeshops, however, remained completely illegal until 1980.
 Nevertheless, they continued to thrive and multiply.

 1980 saw the beginning of the 'tolerance' policy towards coffeeshops.
 So long as there were never any hard drugs on the premises and they were reasonably discreet, they were generally left alone.
-Since then coffee shops have spread across Amsterdam and into most parts of the Netherlands.
-Initially, most Dutch people disapproved of coffee shops.
-Over time attitudes have softened and they are now widely accepted but the Netherlands is subject to constant international pressure from less enlightened governments like those in France, UK and US.
+Coffee shops continued to proliferate in Amsterdam and throughout the Netherlands until, according to some, there were as many as 1500 of them at their zenith.

 Growing up to half-a-dozen marijuana plants for home consumption is, effectively, legal.
 Commercial growing is, however, still illegal so the 'grow rooms' that supply the coffeeshops are still very secretive.